calliope-project/ec_modules/modules/heat/README.md

 ### envs-specific issues

-1. Some `lib` things were there in euro-calliope version of `default.yaml` and `geo.yaml`.
-I have no idea what that means, maybe we can get rid of them now.
+1. `default.env` uses an old `pandas` version which, in combination with `xarray`, produces unstable behaviour.
+It should be updated to a more modern version, but it will most likely trigger script updates.
+2. `default.env` has no `geopandas` dependency, meaning that we translate the `.geojson` file into a `.csv` for processing in those steps.
+This should be avoided by just passing the `.geojson` file to those rules and opening it with `geopandas`.

 ### rules-specific issues

-1. `hp_cop.smk` shares some rules in `heat_timeseries.smk`.
-They are not written in `hp_cop.smk` again.
-In the future, we might want to avoid cross-referencing rules between snakefiles.
-2. The namings of the rules are directly copied from euro-calliope and may not really make sense.
+1. The namings of the rules are directly copied from euro-calliope and may not really make sense.
 We might want to change them to more understandable names.
-3. The data processing of eurostat and Swiss data is quite messy in terms of rule dependencies.
+2. The data processing of eurostat and Swiss data is quite messy in terms of rule dependencies.
 We might want to simplify them later.
-4. There isn't a rule in Snakefile that is called "all".
-Might not be strictly necessary.

 ### scripts-specific issues